hasura/hasura-k8s-stack/README.md

 ```

 Once these components are successfully created, Postgres will be available at
-hostname:port `postgres://postgres:5432` on the Kubernetes cluster in the `default`
+`postgres://postgres:5432` on the Kubernetes cluster in the `default` namespace.
-namespace.

 ### Hasura GraphQL Engine